Don't Get Caught! The Top 10 WhatsApp Scams To Watch For In 2023

 6. QR code scams

 This scam operates similarly to the lottery scam above, with the fraudster informing the victim of an enticing win, then requesting a fee in return for prize money.
 They send over a QR code to facilitate payment, which then prompts the victim to enter a PIN.
-This grants the scammer access to your mobile wallets, so they can steal money from your bank accounts.
+This grants the scammer access to your cellphone wallets, so they can steal money from your bank accounts.

 This scam takes advantage of the visual difference between QR codes and links, but while they look different, the result is the same.